hpe-storage/truenas-csp/INSTALL.md

 Once the `Secret` and `StorageClass` have been created, all functionality is provided by the HPE CSI Driver and is [documented here](https://scod.hpedev.io/csi_driver/using.html).

 **Tip:** If `VolumeSnapshots` are needed, follow the guidance in HPE CSI Driver documentation on how to [enable CSI snapshots](https://scod.hpedev.io/csi_driver/using.html#enabling_csi_snapshots) and [how to use them](https://scod.hpedev.io/csi_driver/using.html#using_csi_snapshots).

+## CHAP support

+From v2.5.1 onwards iSCSI CHAP is supported.
+Follow the [guidance provided by HPE](https://scod.hpedev.io/csi_driver/index.html#iscsi_chap_considerations).
+Retrofitting CHAP into an existing cluster is not recommended.
+Bi-directional CHAP is not supported by the HPE CSI Driver and will not work with the TrueNAS CSP.

+CHAP on TrueNAS uses a hardcoded tag (4730274) for the authorization on the appliance.
+As long as that authorization exist on the appliance, CHAP details will be returned to the CSI driver and attempted to connect to the target.
+Do not create this tag manually, it will be created by TrueNAS CSP when enabled in the HPE CSI Driver.

+**Important:** If you need to rotate the CHAP authorization it's recommended to scale down all workloads, change the `Secret`, and scale the workloads up again.
+Otherwise existing iSCSI sessions may break.